2022 Addictions and Their Treatment Course

-- Describe new advances in the pharmacotherapy and psychotherapy of addictive disorders.
+- Describe new advances in the pharmacotherapy and psychotherapy of substance use disorders.

 - Discuss the epidemiology of substance use disorders and their co-occurrence with other psychiatric disorders and review current recommended approaches for concurrent treatment of substance use disorders and other mental health disorders.

-- Describe the role of genetics in the risk for developing alcohol and other drug use disorders.
+- Describe the role of genetics in the risk for developing alcohol and other substance use disorders.

-- Identify the major neurobiological pathways involved in addictive disorders.
+- Identify the major neurobiological pathways involved in substance disorders.

-- Identify the molecular mechanisms that are altered following drug and alcohol use.
+- Identify the molecular mechanisms that are altered following substance use.

 - Review the literature on screening and brief intervention effectiveness and teach this technique so it is applied.